Fornication/Arkays-Commandment/README.md

 ## Starting a new game

+- BEFORE CREATING YOUR CHARACTER: let the MCM automation play.
+In total there will be 8 MCMs that automate, and 2 messages will pop up.
+Once this occurs, you can make your character.
 - Create a new character like usual
-	- I highly recommend you saving your character preset in the racemenu options if you’re fond of your character
+	- I highly recommend you saving your character preset in the racemenu options if you’re fond of your character.
 - Once done character creating, wait about 10 seconds real time to allow scripts to initialize.
 	- Then open and then close your magic or inventory menu so that Requiem scripts will begin to initialize.
 Accept the dialogue box.
 Wait for another pop-up saying that this process is finished.
 - Set up your MCMs as listed below.